706f6c6c7578/xorpng/README.md

 # xorpng
-xorpng - XOR, equal in size, .png images
+xorpng - XOR, square and equal in size, .png images